ZAFZAFIZakariae/image-text/README.md

 Swap `--preset` to `T4` for the lower-memory schedule or add overrides such as `--max-train-steps 24000` or `--train-batch-size 1`.
 Pass `--dry-run` to print the composed `kohya_ss.train_network` invocation without launching it.

 LyCORIS trains both the UNet and text encoder adapters by default.
-If you need UNet-only adapters, remove `--train_text_encoder` from the manual command or pass `--network_train_unet_only` when invoking `train_network.py`.
-The helper script exposes the same behaviour via `--network-train-unet-only`.
+If you need UNet-only adapters, add `--network_train_unet_only`.
+To freeze the UNet and train only the text encoder adapters, pass `--network_train_text_encoder_only`.

 ## Running on Google Colab